Bud Adams: Tennessee Oilers

 The move up of the relocation would prove a blessing and a curse for the vagabond Oilers, as the team now needed a temporary home until the Nashville stadium was completed in 1999.
 With little options in Tennessee proper to temporarily hold the team (an idea to use Neyland Stadium was quickly mooted as the colossal 104,000 seats would make sellouts near-impossible, and Adams refused to use Vanderbilt Stadium because it lacked both skyboxes and alcohol licenses and seated just over 41,000, not enough to meet NFL stadium standards), Adams thus decided to use Liberty Bowl Memorial Stadium in Memphis for the following 2 seasons.
 Despite his intentions, the Memphis stay was an utter disaster for the team, as Memphis fans, spurned by previous failed efforts to gain a football team, refused a temporary option, especially for a team that would then leave to their biggest rival city, and Nashville fans balked at having to travel over 200 miles to see "their" team.
 As such, the team never came close to selling out any home games, barely able to crack 30,000 in the best of times.

 Despite the problems, Adams initially intended to stick it out.
 However, only one game, the finale against the Pittsburgh Steelers, attracted a larger crowd than could have been accommodated at Vanderbilt.
 Although 50,677 people showed up, the crowd appeared to be composed of at least half, and as many as three-fourths, Steeler fans, leading Adams to begrudingly move the franchise to Vanderbilt Stadium for 1998.

-The Oilers had had a proud history in Houston, winning the first two AFL Championships, which were the city's first major league titles, and featuring American Football League Hall of Fame enshrinees and all-stars such as George Blanda, Charlie Hennigan, and Billy Cannon.
-Whatever the reasons, his wrenching of the storied franchise from Houston cost him the disdain not only of Houston supporters, but of AFL fans across the U. S.

-Adams fell further from their favor by taking legal action that prevents any Major League Professional Football team from ever using the nickname "Oilers".
-The NFL was an accessory to that action, which it interestingly supported, while it allowed the city of Cleveland to keep the nickname of the Cleveland Browns after that franchise was moved to Baltimore.
-Although Adams was already a member of the American Football League Hall of Fame, his moving of the Oilers and invalidating their nickname caused AFL historian Angelo F. Coniglio to also place him in the "AFL Hall of Infamy".